w3c/csswg-drafts/css-ui-3/transition-cr-2017-11.md

 (from [pr transitions](https://www.w3.org/Guide/transitions?profile=PR) )
 <!-- read that link to understand how to fill in the template -->

-# Transition request for CR: CSS-UI-3
+# Transition request for Updated CR: CSS-UI-3

 ## Document title, URIs, and estimated publication date